Larry Lam's Guide Note

 SEPANG F1 CIRCUIT

 The administrative block for Sepang F1 Circuit is the Welcome Centre, which also serve as the gateway to the Main Grand Stand.
-Apart form the offices; it also housed the Sepang Circuit Shoppe, a restaurant and an exhibition hall.
+Apart form the offices; it also houses the Sepang Circuit Shoppe, a restaurant and an exhibition hall.

 Homepage - The Past - Present Day - Other Places of Interest